Lucas Bjerregaard: Professional career

-Bjerregaard turned professional in 2011 and in 2012, he won the Order of Merit (leading money winner) on the Nordic Golf League.
-He won three Nordic Golf League between 2011 and 2013.
+Bjerregaard turned professional in 2011.
+In 2012, he won the Order of Merit on the Nordic Golf League.
+He won three Nordic Golf League events between 2011 and 2013.

 Bjerregaard played on the Challenge Tour in 2013, making 14 cuts in 18 events.
 His best finish was second place at the National Bank of Oman Golf Classic.
 He finished 34th in the Challenge Tour rankings.
 He then competed in the European Tour Qualifying School and finished T-17 to earn his European Tour card for 2014.

 On the European Tour in 2014, he made 17 cuts in 26 events, including three top-10 finishes.
 He finished 90th in the Race to Dubai rankings and retained his card for 2015.
 At the 2014 U.S. Open he finished in a tie for 40th place.

 Bjerregaard earned his first European Tour win at the 2017 Portugal Masters.

 On 7 October 2018, Bjerregaard won the Alfred Dunhill Links Championship at the Old Course at St Andrews beating Tommy Fleetwood and Tyrrell Hatton by one stroke and winning €695,759 for his second European Tour victory.

 At the 2019 WGC-Dell Technologies Match Play, having defeated 2016 Open champion Henrik Stenson earlier in the day, Bjerregaard scored a massive upset victory over Tiger Woods 1 up.
 The following day, losses to Matt Kuchar and Francesco Molinari placed Bjerregaard 4th, his best finish in a World Golf Championships event.